Shoulder Disorders Richmond VA

 Add a header to begin generating the table of contents

+Some joints in the body are more likely to develop problems from normal wear and tear.
+Degeneration causes the cartilage that cushions the joint to wear out.
 This type of arthritis is called osteoarthritis.
 Doctors sometimes refer to this type of arthritis as arthrosis.

 The acromioclavicular (AC) joint in the shoulder is a common spot for osteoarthritis to develop in middle age.
+Degeneration of the AC joint can be painful and can cause difficulty using the shoulder for everyday activities.

 A shoulder separation is a fairly common injury, especially in certain sports.
 Most shoulder separations are actually injuries to the acromioclavicular (AC) joint.